 "Fine," she said, "I know what will wake you up."

 She sat back down and pointed her head upward.
 The golden moon crescent on her forehead began to glow.
 Then a ray of light emitted from it and in a flash of light a golden brooch appeared and fell on top of the bed just in front Serena's head.

 The tricked worked.
 Serena looked up and saw the pretty brooch before her.

 "This is for you, Serena," Luna answered.

 "For me?"
 Serena stood and scooped up the brooch, "Thank you!"

 "Serena," Luna continued, "an ancient evil has awakened in this world and..."

 She stopped when she realized Serena wasn't paying attention to her, but was instead was looking at the mirror, trying on the brooch by placing it on the chest of the school uniform she was still wearing.

 "Serena," Luna tried again, "An ancient evil has awakened on Earth.
 An evil no civilization in this world can understand or fight against, even with the technology it has today.
-You have been chosen to be a Sailor Scout, the very first in many thousands of years to appear.
+You have been chosen to be a Sailor Scout, the very first to appear after many thousands of years.
 The brooch you hold once belonged to the one named Sailor Moon, the leader of the Original Nine Sailor Scouts and the leader of the Sailor Scouts Universe, a special unit of female magical soldiers who fought and died with their allies to protect this galaxy from evil for a thousand years.
 You are their rebirth, Serena.
-It is your destiny to fight this evil, bring peace to this world, and begin a new age of discovery to both this world and the galaxy."
+It is your destiny to fight this evil, bring peace to this world, and begin a new age to both this world and the galaxy."

 Serena stared at her, then laughed.